seerreenna/seerreenna.github.io/about.md

 <ul>
   <h4>Interests: </h4>
   <ul>
     <li>I have a very strong interest in innovation and engineering solutions, so naturally I am very interested in <em>Artificial Intelligence and Machine Learning</em>.
 Read more on my interest in ML/AI <a href= "/coming-soon" >here</a>. </li>
-    <li>Additionally with my background in econometrics, I enjoy analyzing the world in a "bigger picture" way by asking difficult questions. </li>
+    <li>Additionally with my background in econometrics, I enjoy analyzing the world in a "bigger picture" perspective by asking difficult questions. </li>
   </ul>
   <ul>
   <h4>Passions:</h4>